xiix0/scam/README.md

-You will meet an important person who will help you advance professionally.
+You have a will that can be influenced by all with whom you come in contact.